-- Lower the Electrical Tray but not the inner cover. - Undo the two M5 screws at the base of the Case.

-- Lift the Case straight up about half an inch (12mm). - Gently pull the Case straight forward off the hidden studs at the top of the boiler.
-(The cover hangs on two studs in keyhole slots) - Examine the sealing strip for damage and replace if necessary. - Place the Case somewhere safe from damage
+- Remove the Electrical Tray but not the inner cover. - Undo the two M5 screws at the base of the Case. - Lift the Case straight up about half an inch (12mm). - Gently pull the Case straight forward off the hidden studs at the top of the boiler.
+(The cover hangs on two studs in keyhole slots) - Place the Case down somewhere safe from damage